bevry/cson/README.md

 ## Note

-Parsing CSON will execute the CSON input as CoffeeScript code inside a [node virtual machine](http://nodejs.org/api/vm.html) for isolation which results in the evaluated JavaScript object.
-This is great for developers writing their own configuration to be executed on their own machines, but bad for configuration you can't trust.
-[See issue #32 for more information.](https://github.com/bevry/cson/issues/32)
+CSON is great for developers writing their own configuration to be executed on their own machines, but bad for configuration you can't trust.
+This is because parsing CSON will execute the CSON input as CoffeeScript code inside a [node virtual machine](http://nodejs.org/api/vm.html) for isolation which results in the evaluated JavaScript object.
+[Issue #32 has more information.](https://github.com/bevry/cson/issues/32)